AlfrescoArchive/alfresco-infrastructure-deployment/README.md

 # Introduction

-This chart bootstraps the creation of a persistent volume and persistent volume claim on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps the creation of a persistent volume and persistent volume claim on a [Kubernetes](http://kubernetes.io)cluster using the [Helm](https://helm.sh) package manager.
+In addition it deploys the nginx-ingress chart which consists in an Ingress Controler that uses ConfigMaps to store nginx configuration.

 ## Prerequisites

 | Component        | Recommended version |
 | ------------- |:-------------:|